 The Theory and Practice of University Teaching

-Please note: GS 9500 will be offered during winter term 2014-15, starting in January 2015.
-Registration will be available on our website in the Fall.
+Please note: The next time GS 9500 will be offered is in the winter semester, starting January 2015.
+Registration will be available on our website in late October or early November 2014.

 Graduate Studies 9500, an interdisciplinary graduate credit course on the theory and practice of university teaching, is offered by the School of Graduate and Postdoctoral Studies.
 The goals of the course are: (1) to familiarize students with background research and theory relevant to university teaching, and (2) to provide the opportunity for practice and feedback on basic teaching skills.
 Students are expected to actively participate in class meetings through discussions and other learning activities and through their involvement in mandatory microteaching sessions.
 Although the course will appear on the student's transcript, it may be used as a substitute for departmental course requirements only with special permission from the department.
 Course grades (fail, pass, or pass with distinction) will be forwarded to Graduate Chairs, but will not affect the student's academic average.
 This course is best suited to those with some university teaching experience.
 Course enrolment is limited to 30 students.